-A. Plan Description - The Central County Fire Department Retiree Healthcare Plan (Plan) is a singleemployer defined benefit healthcare plan administered by the Department.
+A. Plan Description - The Central County Fire Department Retiree Healthcare Plan (Plan) is a single-employer defined benefit healthcare plan administered by the Department.
 The plan provides healthcare benefits to eligible retirees and their dependents.
 Benefit provisions are established and may be amended through agreements and memorandums of understanding between the Department, its management employees and unions representing its employees.
 The Plan does not issue a financial report.

 The Department provides eligible retirees medical benefits through the California Public Employees' Retirement system healthcare program (PEMHCA).
 It pays retiree healthcare benefits up to a cap for eligible retirees, dependent on bargaining unit and hire date.

-- B. Funding Policy The contribution requirements of the Plan participants and the department are established under a funding policy approved by the Fire Board, and may be amended by the department from time to time.
+B. Funding Policy - The contribution requirements of the Plan participants and the department are established under a funding policy approved by the Fire Board, and may be amended by the department from time to time.
 The Plan is currently funded by employer contributions with no requirement for matching or employee contributions for eligible employees.
-The department adopted to prefund the actuarial liability by contributing the annual required contribution (ARC) an amount sufficient to pay the current year's retiree premium and plan expenses, with an additional amount to pre-fund benefits as determined by an actuary on a biennial basis.
+The department adopted sufficient to pay the current year's retiree premium and plan expenses, with an additional amount to pre-fund benefits as determined by an actuary on a biennial basis.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liability (or funding excess) over a period of thirty years.
-The current ARC rate is 12.8% of annual covered payroll. - C. Annual OPEB Cost and Net OPEB Obligation The following table, based on actuarial valuation as of July 1, 2011, shows the components of the annual OPEB cost for the year, the amount actually contributed to the plan, and changes in the Department's net OPEB obligation:
+The current ARC rate is 12.8% of annual covered payroll.

+C. Annual OPEB Cost and Net OPEB Obligation - The following table, based on actuarial valuation as of June 30, 2013, shows the components of the annual OPEB cost for the year, the amount actually contributed to the plan, and changes in the Department's net OPEB obligation:

-FY 10/11 GASB 45 FY11/12 GASB 45 FY12/13 GASB 45 Annual Required Contribution \$890,933 \$1,049,000 \$1,130,000 Interest 36,865 131,323 Amortization -64,437 -145,684 Annual OPEB cost 890,933 1,021,428 1,115,639 Annual OPEB cost as % of payroll 11.9% 12.8% Contributions: Benefit Payment Outside Trust 23,533 77,478 175,442 Trust Funding 954,558 Total Contributions 23,533 77,478 1,130,000 Net Changes to Net OPEB Obligation 867,400 943,950 -14,361 Net OPEB Obligation - beginning 867,400 1,811,350 Net OPEB Obligation - ending \$867,400 \$1,811,350 \$1,796,989 Percentage of Annual OPEB Cost Contributed 3% 7.6% 101.3%
+FY11/12 GASB 45 FY12/13 GASB 45 FY13/14 GASB 45 Annual Required Contribution \$1,049,000 \$1,130,000 \$1,167,000 Interest 36,865 131,323 130,000 Amortization -64,437 -145,684 -107,000 Annual OPEB cost 1,021,428 1,115,639 1,190,000 Annual OPEB cost as % of payroll 11.9% 12.8% 14.6% Contributions: Benefit Payment Outside Trust 77,478 175,442 216,370 Trust Funding 954,558 950,630 Total Contributions 77,478 1,130,000 1,167,000 Net Changes to Net OPEB Obligation 943,950 -14,361 23,000 Net OPEB Obligation - beginning 867,400 1,811,350 1,796,989 Net OPEB Obligation - ending \$1,811,350 \$1,796,989 \$1,819,989 Percentage of Annual OPEB Cost Contributed 7.6% 101.3% 98.1%

 D. Funded Status and Funding Progress - In June 2013, the Department established an OPEB irrevocable trust with the California Employer's Retiree Benefit Trust Program (CERBT) administered by the California Public Employees' Retirement System (CalPERS) as an agent multiple-employer plan.
 This trust is used to accumulate resources to fund future benefits; however, it does not represent the activities of the plan.
 Financial statements of CERBT are included in the CalPERS financial report.
 Copies of this report may be obtained from CalPERS Executive Office - 400 P Street, Sacramento, California.
-The June 30, 2011 unfunded actuarial accrued liability (UAAL) for benefits (latest available information) was \$8,905,000.
-The \$954,558 initial deposit to the trust at June 30, 2013 was 10.72% of UAAL.
+The June 30, 2013 unfunded actuarial accrued liability (UAAL) for benefits (latest available information) was \$10,328,000.
+The value of assets of \$955,000 as of June 30, 2013 was 8.5% of UAAL.